MichielBbal/raspberry-image-classification-for-dummies/README.md

 Clone the repository

 Per the [https://www.tensorflow.org/lite/guide/python instructions], install tensorflow lite on the Raspberry:\
-'echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list
+echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list

-'curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
+curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -

-'sudo apt-get update
+sudo apt-get update

-'sudo apt-get install python3-tflite-runtime
+sudo apt-get install python3-tflite-runtime

-Instruction:
+How to use:
-hold an (image of) a fruit in front of the camera and run the script.
+Hold an (image of) a fruit in front of the camera and run the script.
+The model is also trained with a class 'idle' in case there is no fruit.